A hard deposit on teeth or a sauce made with mayonnaise and pickles

 Ways to tell them apart:

-• Tartar is a hardened form of plaque that sticks to your teeth.
+Tartar is a hardened form of plaque that occurs when plaque is not removed and mineralizes over time.

-• Plaque is a soft, sticky film that forms on teeth surfaces.
+Plaque is a soft, sticky film that builds up on your teeth and contains bacteria.